decentraland/bevy-explorer/readme.md

 `--inspect <scene_hash>`
 - when the scene with the input hash is first loaded, the js runtime will pause waiting for a debugger session (such as `chrome://inspect`) to connect, and allow you to debug the scene code. requires a build with --features "inspect"

+`--console`
+- output logs to console instead of to file

 # Testing